 1986 - In December the El Punto Final (The Final Point, or Full Stop) law is introduced.
 The law sets a 60-day deadline for victims of the Dirty War to file complaints against members of the military and police suspected of human rights abuses.

-On 29 December Menem grants amnesty to the leaders of the junta convicted and jailed at the end of 1985.
+1990 - On 29 December the recently elected president of Argentina, Carlos Saúl Menem, grants amnesty to the leaders of the junta convicted and jailed at the end of 1985.

 Videla, Massera, Agosti, Viola, Bignone, Galtieri, Lambruschini and Viola are all set free.